param-dandekar/rime/README.md

 ## Registers

-There are six 8-bit registers and five 16-bit registers.
+There are seven 8-bit registers and six 16-bit registers.
 They can be divided into the following categories:

 ### General-purpose registers